Meadowsys/wiwi/decl-macro/README.md

 # wiwiwiwiwiwiwiwiwiwi

-Procedural macro crate for [`wiwi`](https://github.com/meadowsys/wiwi).
+Declarative macro crate for [`wiwi`](https://github.com/meadowsys/wiwi).
 You're probably looking for that crate instead of this one :p

 Depend on `wiwi` instead, do not depend on this crate directly.